 Leading expert on human decision-making, optimism and emotion

-Professor of Cognitive Neuroscience at Professor at University College London
+Professor of Cognitive Neuroscience at University College London

 Founder and director of the Affective Brain Lab